LuckyLittleBird/fse2019/README.md

 10. i915-committer-no-maintainer

 The folder `select-candidate-committers` contains the data and the C++ script for selecting candidate committers for the subsystems.
+First, run `gen.cpp` to build the collaboration network of the contributors for each potential subsystem.
-Run `main.cpp` to get the results.
+Then, run `main.cpp` to get the list of the candidate committers.